ArshakBadalyan/NFT-Badge/README.md

 - styles/: Contains global styles and component-specific styles.
 - metadata.js: Manages metadata for the application.
 - Fonts
-- This project uses next/font to automatically optimize and load custom fonts.
+- This project uses next/font to optimize and load custom fonts automatically.

 ## Features